You can purchase a Georgia fishing license:

 - Any resident who is totally blind may apply for a Lifetime Honorary Fishing License and must provide a Physician’s Certification of Blindness with the application.

 - Nonresidents 16 or older, regardless of physical condition, must have a valid nonresident Georgia fishing license to fish in Georgia freshwater and saltwater, except in private ponds.
-See also Agreements with Bordering States.
+See also Agreements for Bordering States.

 - Nonresidents under 16 do not require a fishing license or trout license.